 Some reasons to replace the battery include:

-• If the battery minimum voltage dropped below 9.6v
+- If the battery voltage drops below minimum voltage

-• Failure to work, even if the charger shows all three green lights
+- Failure to work, even if the charger shows all three green lights (if you do not have the charger that shows the actual voltage)

-• If the battery was stored for an extended period time and was not recharged and discharged every 3 months
+- If the battery was stored for an extended period time and was not recharged and discharged every 3 months (or the timeframe recommended by the manufacturer)

-• If the maximum capacity has declined to 80% of the original capacity - 10.08v
+- If the maximum capacity has declined to 80% of the original capacity

 IMPORTANT: Leaving the LiPo battery plugged into the main drive unit when not in use is not recommended.
 The battery may continue to drain - and if the voltage drops below the minimum voltage this will permanently damage the battery.
-This would not be covered under warranty, so to protect your investment ALWAYS disconnect the battery plug from the drive when not in use.
+ALWAYS disconnect the battery from the drive when not in use.

 IMPORTANT: charge to the maximum capacity before use every time to assure proper balance of all cells inside the battery.

-If the battery is used before it indicates the battery is fully charged - this may permanently damage the battery causing it to stop taking or holding a charge.
+If the battery is used before it indicates the battery is fully charged ,the voltage may be imbalanced - this may permanently damage the battery causing it to stop taking or holding a charge.
 The battery might also swell and become a fire or explosion hazard.

 Notes: